Clinical Trials Search, powered by Antidote

 - No drug can be approved by the FDA without clinical trial proof of their safety and effectiveness.

-- The major advances made in the treatment of MS in the last 15-20 years have only been made because of the data provided through clinical trials.
+- The major advances made in the treatment of MS in the last several years have only been made because of the data provided through clinical trials.

 - Find clinical trials by using our new search tool below, powered by trusted partner Antidote.